mtshin/udacity_project_1/README.md

 # Udacity Project 1 - Portfolio

-Basic portfolio with responsive design
+This project is a basic portfolio with responsive design and was a requirement for the 2019 Udacity Front-End Nanodegree program.